 Outside the College

-- Graduate College associate dean or Office of Research associate vice president
+- Graduate College associate dean or Office of Research vice or associate vice president

 - One representative from the Dean’s Advisory Board

 The Vice Provost of Faculty Excellence meets with the dean selected to chair the review committee to explain the process.

 The dean under review provides the following items that will be hosted and publicly accessible on the Faculty Excellence website.
 Please note that the dean under review does not provide a presentation or other public forum.

 - Current CV